Loving, Dying, and Letting Go

 And how can we let go?

-These three questions form the basis of the 5-hour Loving, Dying, and Letting Go course originally designed by Institute founder Amy Wright Glenn and now taught by Loving, Dying, and Letting Go certified Institute Teachers.
+These three questions form the basis of the 3-hour Loving, Dying, and Letting Go workshop taught by certified Institute teachers.

 In this workshop, participants are asked to engage in deep personal reflection on three key themes/ areas of inquiry.
 These themes are: What does it means to love?
 What does it mean to die, and What does it mean to let go?
 Participants are encouraged to work with the energy of fear, transform the energies of hurt, and move forward in loving, dying, and letting go with great courage.

-All participants are required to read Holding Space so they can more deeply apply the questions outlined above to their own life journeys.
-To receive a certificate of completion, participants must successfully complete the 5-hour workshop.
+It is suggested that all participants read Amy Wright Glenn’s Holding Space so they can more deeply apply the questions outlined above to their own life journeys ~ however, the reading is optional.
+To receive a certificate of completion, participants must successfully complete the 3-hour workshop.

 Three Key Themes